 H. The Board will create a Section 125 Plan.
 Employees will be able to deposit pre-tax monies into this account for medical expenses.

-ARTICLE IX: GRIEVANCE PROCEDURE
+ARTICLE X: GRIEVANCE PROCEDURE

 Definition

 1. A grievance shall mean a complaint, by a member of the negotiating unit or the Association, that there has been a violation, misinterpretation of inequitable application of any of the provisions of the Agreement, Board Policies or Administrative decision affecting him/her.